scala/scala-lang/blog/_posts/2020-11-17-scala-3-forward-compat.md

 should I migrate, and what is the potential cost?

-For maintainers of projects, the migration process may become easier with the release of Scala 2.13.4, which comes with a new preview feature: reading and compiling against Scala 3 dependencies.
+For maintainers of projects, the migration process may become easier with the upcoming release of Scala 2.13.4, which comes with a new preview feature: reading and compiling against Scala 3 dependencies.

 ## Overview